Just111n/weatherApp/README.md

 ## API Key

 To use the OpenWeatherMap API, you need to obtain an API key.
-You can sign up for a free API key at [OpenWeatherMap](http://openweathermap.org/API) and replace `<YOUR_API_KEY>` with your actual API key in the code.
+You can sign up for a free API key at [OpenWeatherMap](http://openweathermap.org/API) and replace `<YOUR_API_KEY>` in Utils.js with your actual API key in the code.

 ## Predefined Cities (KIV)